A Stay at Na Bolom in San Cristobal de las Casas exudes the hospitality you would expect staying at a friend’s for the weekend.

-The actual house is the star of the experience, with butter yellow walls and enchanting patios throughout, it was once the home of explorer Frans Blom and his wife, photographer Getrude Duby Blom.
+The actual house is the star of the experience, with butter yellow walls and enchanting patios throughout, it was once the home of explorer Frans Blom and his wife, photographer Gertrude Duby Blom.
 The two came to Chiapas in the 1940s, each for their own separate reasons, and ended up spending the rest of their lives studying and photographing the people of the nearby Laconda jungle together.

-Six rooms that circle the central patio have collections of the articfacts they collected and their personal items including Trudy’s cameras and Frans’ ingenious army-green hammock with built-in mosquito netting.
+Six rooms that circle the central patio have collections of the artifacts they collected and their personal items including Trudy’s cameras and Frans’ ingenious army-green hammock with built-in mosquito netting.
 The library is gorgeous and a great place to curl up with a good book.
 The couple’s adopted daughter, Dona Betty still lives on the property and makes a daily appearance to chat with visitors.

 The rooms are scattered throughout the main building and also in several separate cabins in the back garden.
 Each is warmly decorated with local textiles and crafts, worn wooden blankets to keep you warm on chilly nights and small fireplaces, all set and ready to light for a night by the fire.
 Expect a rustic experience — beds that are a little stiffer, furniture that has been made comfortable by years of use – but all with so much charm you’re likely not to mind.